New Growth in the Green Woods of Sirsi, India

 Sirsi is a modest little town in the shadow of the Western Ghats range in Karnataka, India.
-The people are Hindu, and so overwhelmingly the cuisine is vegetarian, which bore down on some of us by the end, whose nations were more culturally carnivorous.
+The people are Hindu, and so overwhelmingly the cuisine is vegetarian, which bore down on some of us by the end, whose nations are more culturally carnivorous.

 To be honest India wasn’t even near the top of my bucket list.
-Not because I didn’t want to go – I did – but it seemed too risky for a single female to go on her own.
+Not because I didn’t want to go – I did.
+But it seemed too risky for a single female to go on her own.
 So India was near the bottom of my bucket list, tagged for ‘later’.

 However Sirsi was peaceful and clean and quiet and rural.
 It felt so safe and respectable.

 A most interesting thing about Karnataka was that it is also teetotal.
 Like, alcohol is actually banned.
 Like, respectable people would politely decline to drive you to the one seedy bar of uncertain legal status.

 No, not because they’re Muslims.
 But because the local Hindu community valued sobriety.
 (This bore down on the Australian of us within the first week…!)
 I read the local newspapers and learned a little bit about the local views; it was illuminating.
 Up to that point, I had not heard of a non-Muslim community that took sobriety in quite the same vein as we do.